Last updated on 2026-01-21

 The Medical Radiation Technology program offers several unique experiences that enhance learning and professional development:

-• Expert faculty: Lab instructors are actively involved in clinical practice, ensuring that students receive the most current skills and knowledge.
+- Access to lab instructors who are actively involved in clinical practice, ensuring students learn the most current skills and techniques.

 Career Options